Rendering for Fire Station 15

 About the Project

-The City of Raleigh plans to feature public art at Fire Station 15.
+Fire Station 15, having reached the end of its useful life, will be replaced with a new 18,000 square feet state-of-the-art facility.
 The new site is located directly beside the Anne Gordon Center for Active Adults as well as Millbrook Exchange Park and Millbrook Magnet High School.
 The surrounding sites are heavily used by the public and the artwork will have visibility from patrons as well as by commuters along Spring Forest Road.

 Learn more about the Fire Station 15 Replacement project